diegomacario/diegomacario.github.io/about.markdown

 permalink: /about/
 ---

 Hello!
 My name is Diego Macario.
 I'm a Venezuelan who now lives in Montreal, Quebec.
-I work as a software engineer at Autodesk, where I write code for 3ds Max, which is my favourite digital content creation tool.
+I work as a software engineer at Shopify, where I am a member of the Spatial Commerce Team.
+Before joining Shopify I worked at Autodesk, where I wrote code for 3ds Max.

 Over the last 5 years I have been studying computer graphics as a hobby, and I have been creating many cool applications using C++ and OpenGL.
 I love writing code that has visual results, which is why I have gravitated towards computer graphics.
 Here are some of the things that I have built:

+- [Moonlight Museum](https://play.moonlightmuseum.io/): A 3D multiplayer museum of digital art that runs in the browser.
+- [Animation-Magic](https://diegomacario.github.io/Animation-Magic): A visualization of all the math that powers 3D character animations.
+- [Animation-Experiments](https://diegomacario.github.io/Animation-Experiments): A 3D character animation system.
+- [Dyna-Kinematics](https://github.com/diegomacario/Dyna-Kinematics): A 2D physics simulator that can record animations.
 - [Super-Sunshine](https://github.com/diegomacario/Super-Sunshine): A ray-tracer with a simple scene description language.
-- [Dyna-Kinematics](https://github.com/diegomacario/Dyna-Kinematics): A 2D physics simulator that can record animations.
-- [Animation-Experiments](https://diegomacario.github.io/Animation-Experiments): A 3D character animation system that runs in the browser.

 I decided to start this blog because I have learned a lot of cool things by working on those projects, and I think that I can teach those things to other people in new and interesting ways.
 So if you are at all curious about how a computer can be used to draw an image, then stick around!